-Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance As required As required if complaints registered.
-Contractor During construction Audit As required e.
-All contract workers and associated employees must stay within the boundaries of Portion 38 of Farm 444.
+Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance As required Initially when vehicle or machinery is introduced to the site and thereafter monthly.
+As required if complaints registered.
+Contractor During construction and operation Audit As required b.
+Enclose noisy equipment such as generators and pumps.